 The following recipes are all appropriate to take to a shiva call and can be placed on a platter or left in a disposal pan (and frozen) until needed.
 The common ingredient is lemon.
 It’s a soothing flavor and one that most people don’t have an allergy to.
 You can always make the cookies with margarine to keep them pareve so that there won’t be any problem serving them with any meal.
 Just make sure you make a note of that on the card you attach to the tray.

-Remove and cool to room temperature.
+- Remove and cool to room temperature.
 Cut into rectangles and dust with confectioners’ sugar.
-Serves 10 to 12.

 Modified from an Ina Garten recipe.